Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: Dual Method Based Meta-Learning

 Since optimizing the user association in each time period $n$ is independent, problem (\ref{optimization3}) can be decoupled into multiple subproblems.
 In addition, due to the binary variable ${\bm{u}}_{j,t}^n$, the optimization problem in (\ref{optimization3}) is hard to solve.
 Hence, we temporarily adopt the fractional user association relaxation, where association variable ${\bm{u}}_{j,t}^n$ can take on any real value in $[0,1]$.
 As proved in \cite{UAV_VLC}, although the feasible region of ${\bm{u}}_{j,t}^n$ is relaxed to be continuous, the optimal solution of the relaxed problem also meets the integer constraint.
 Therefore, the relaxation does not cause any loss of optimality to the final solution of problem (\ref{optimization3}).
-Then, for each time period $n$, the reliability maximization subproblem can be formulated as follows: where ${\cal U'}_t^n=\{j|p_{j,t}^n({\bm{a'}}_t^n)=1\}$ represents the set of users that are successfully localized by the set of VAPs ${\cal{L}}_t^n$ at time slot $t$ in time period $n$ and $U'$ is the number of users in ${\cal U'}_t^n$.
-Note that problem (\ref{optimization4}) becomes convex after the binary variable ${\bm{u}}_{j,t}^n$ is relaxed.
-Here, we ignore the blockages of THz links caused by the users that are not successfully localized by the set of VAPs ${\cal{L}}_t^n$ (i.e., $j \in {\cal U}_t^n\backslash {\cal U'}_t^n$).
+Then, for each time period $n$, the reliability maximization subproblem can be formulated as follows: